trietnguyenjhu/insidertradingscraper/README.md

 Download insider trading data to a SQL Server database.

-insidertradingscraper requires [datsup](https://github.com/trietnguyenjhu/datsup) and [dbadapter](https://github.com/trietnguyenjhu/dbadapter) packages .
+insidertradingscraper requires [datsup](https://github.com/trietnguyenjhu/datsup) and [dbadapter](https://github.com/trietnguyenjhu/dbadapter) packages.
 The dir should be arranged in the following manner

     +-- datsup